ft-anywhere-fitness/Full-Time-Anywhere-Fitness-Front-End/README.md

 3. Run `npm start` to start up the app.

+4. Before merging a branch, run `git pull origin main` to stay up to date with `main`.

+5. When you pull from `main`, be sure to run `npm install` to update your dependencies.

 ## Git Flow

 - For this project, please read and follow [this guide](https://www.notion.so/Git-for-Build-Sprint-20ce2d09dc0e47b1af5d51821b54b810) that was provided by Edd Burke.